Loans and coronavirus

-If your income is affected because of the coronavirus outbreak, you may be eligible for benefits or wage support.
+If your income takes a hit or dries up completely because of the coronavirus outbreak, you may be eligible for benefits or wage support.
 So, first of all, make sure you’re claiming everything you’re entitled to and check whether you have any insurance policies that cover loss of income.
 You might also have savings you can draw upon.
 Most banks will allow you penalty-free access to fixed-rate savings accounts amid the coronavirus outbreak.

 But if you’ve exhausted all these options and need emergency cash to cover expenses, you may need to borrow money.
-Compare personal loans to find a good interest rate and annual percentage rate (APR), otherwise you might find you’re paying back more than you need to.
+Compare personal loans to find the best interest rate and annual percentage rate (APR), otherwise you might find you’re paying back more than you need to.

 Should I take out a payday loan?

 There are many pitfalls associated with this type of loan.
 Interest rates are very high, and costs can soon spiral out of control if you find you can’t repay the loan on time and in full.